Exchange-Devs/Exchange/README.md

 * The current signed in user is persisted across app restarts.
 * User can take a photo, add a description, and list it.
 * User can use a search bar to search for materials.
-* Users can view items that are listed.
+* User can view items that are listed.
-* Users can view detailed view of listed item.
+* User can view detailed view of listed item.
-* Users can view thier listings.
+* User can view thier listings.
 * User can request availability of materials.
-* Users can create messages and comunicate within the app.
+* User can create messages and comunicate within the app.
-* Users can select college that they attend.
+* User can select college that they attend.
-* Users can filter by location, radius, delivery method, and item condition.
+* User can filter by location, radius, delivery method, item condition, date listed, and category.

 **Optional Nice-to-have Stories**

 * Show the username and creation time for each post.
 * After the user submits a new listing, show an indeterminate progress bar while being uploaded to Parse.
 * Navigation animations.
-* Users can edit profile.
+* User can edit profile.
-* Users can filter listings.
+* User can filter listings.
-* Users can select different payment methods.
+* User can select between different payment methods.

 ### 2. Screen Archetypes